NezarEa/Glide-app/README.md

 - Uses the modern Activity Result API for permission requests
 - Provides user feedback through Toast messages

-## Setup Instructions

-1. Clone the repository
-2. Open the project in Android Studio
-3. Sync Gradle files
-4. Run the app on an emulator or physical device

 ## Usage

 1. **Local Image**: Click the "Local" button to load an image from app resources